 Some volume of petitions does not reach the mediation process.
 These may be dismissed before the scheduled mediation conference, or the parties may report that they have either settled the case or resolved the pending issues prior to the mediation.
 Other cases are reset for private mediation.
-The volume of petitions dismissed before mediation has been close to 11,000 each of the last four fiscal years.
-The volume of petitions resolved or settled prior to mediation has increased markedly as reflected in this chart:
+A significant volume of litigation is resolved among the parties after filing, but before mediation.